kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

       Output : { name: 'Hrithik', age: 30 }
       ```

-      - 2. `Array :` A special type of object used for storing ordered collections of data.
+      - 2. 👍`Array :` A special type of object used for storing ordered collections of data.

       ```